 2022/23 was the eighteenth year of a 25-year Private Finance Initiative (PFI) to provide new services for vulnerable older people in the borough.
 The PFI has created three new nursing homes (one of which was completed one year later than the other two).
-NHS North West London Integrated Care Board also shares the services provided at these sites through a back-to-back agreement with the Council.
+Hammersmith & Fulham Clinical Commissioning Group also share the services provided at these sites through a back-to-back agreement with the Council.